 Parenting the strong-willed child is not for the faint of heart.
 Learning what these spirited kids really need from you makes it easier to honor their unique temperament.

-I realized I was dealing with a very strong-willed child when Sophia was still a baby.
+I realized I was dealing with a very strong-willed child when my youngest daughter was still a baby.
 She had a push to her that my other two children never had.
 She knew what she wanted and she would do whatever it took to get it—there was absolutely no distracting her or redirecting that desire.

 She tested limits, she pushed boundaries, she threw temper tantrums, she challenged me in everything.